- Consultation on Post-16 Travel Arrangements 2022-23

 - Be over 16 but under 19 on 31 August 2023

 - Live more than 3 miles from the nearest appropriate post-16 centre, but also be able to complete the journey within 90 minutes

 Please also see further eligibility criteria for Students with Education Health and Care Plans (EHCP).

-Full information regarding post-16 transport entitlement can be found in the "Do you qualify for help?" booklet.
+Full information regarding post-16 transport entitlement can be found in the booklet below.

 Payment will be taken with the application, and your money will be refunded if your application is not eligible.